ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 What will my data be collected for?

-The legal basis for your data collection is for the purpose of research carried out in the public interest, and we will use your contact information for the purpose of contacting you about the trial.
+The legal basis for your data collection is for the purpose of research carried out in the public interest, and we will use your contact information for contacting you about the trial.

 The consortium is a research group of Universities and collaborating companies.
 We are investigating the role of emotional skills (emotional intelligence or emotional fitness) in the well-being of young people by following them over one year.
 It includes the opportunity to use a self-help mobile app.
 We will test if the app improves well-being in young people.